socialdatalab-cosmos/cosmos-lessons/_episodes/01-introduction.md

 Twitter data is bla bla.
 Hard to collect etc. Cosmos aims to help with that.

 ## Before We Start
-- setup cosmos
+- setup COSMOS
-- assign relevant reading, data collection,
+- assign relevant reading, data collection
-- ethics of twitter data
+- ethics of Twitter data
 - citation for cosmos etc.

 # Introduction to Cosmos